vmware-tanzu/spaces/README.md

 [tanzu-application-engine]: https://tanzu.vmware.com/content/blog/introducing-vmware-tanzu-application-engine

-# Contributing to the OOTB profiles and traits
+# Contributing

-**NOTE:** Before you start work on a feature, please make sure to check the [issue tracker][gh-issues] and existing [pull requests][gh-prs] to ensure that work is not being duplicated.
+Before starting work on a feature, please check the [issue tracker][gh-issues] and existing [pull requests][gh-prs] to ensure that work is not being duplicated.
 For further clarification, you can also ask in a new issue.
+OOTB Profile and Trait YAMLs are organised under [spaces][spaces] in respective directories, add or update the YAMLs accordingly,

 [gh-issues]: https://github.com/vmware-tanzu/spaces/issues
 [gh-prs]: https://github.com/vmware-tanzu/spaces/pulls
+[spaces]: ./spaces

 # Support